sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/administration_and_security_of_code_insights.md

 ### Changing permission levels

 Because there are no separate read/write permissions and no dashboard owners, any user who can view a dashboard can change its permission level or add/remove insights from the dashboard.
 The only way to guarantee continued access to an insight that you did not create is to add it to a private dashboard.

+If a user gets deleted, any insights they created will still be visible to other users via the dashboards they appear on.
+However, if one of these insights is removed from all dashboards, it will no longer be accessible.